cyanide0081/rffmpeg/README.md

 Command-line/Console window tool for batch-processing files inside a specific directory (or more) with FFmpeg

 * Currently ships 64-bit binaries for *Windows*, *Linux* and *FreeBSD*
-* Building for *MacOS* should work without problems but I haven't tested that yet
+* Building on *MacOS* should work without problems but it hasn't been tested yet

 * Run with `--help` to read the help page (this one covers more examples though)